tdwg/mids/source/md/home-content.md

 The need to rapidly digitize millions of specimens in Natural History Collections has led to a staged approach for data capture being widely adopted.
 Mass digitization programs have generally started with the creation of skeletal or stub records, which can then be expanded as more funding or support becomes available.
 When combined with the previous practice of creating relatively complete data records for each specimen, there is currently a significant variation in the level of digitization both within and between collections.

+MIDS defines what information about a specimen should be available but it does not attach specific value to that information because attaching value depends both upon the information itself and the purpose to which that is put.

 Getting started links[](#getting-started)
 -----------------------------------
 *   [Normative Information Element & Levels List](https://tdwg.github.io/mids/information-elements/index.html)